FLOWER U-PICK ADVENTURE

 Do you have bathrooms?

-We have portable toilets available as well as a hand washing station.
+We have portable toilets available as well as a hand washing stations at the portable toilets and animal areas.

 Can I bring in food and drinks?